elastic/apm/specs/agents/tracing-api-otel.md

 ### Active Spans and Context

-OTel has the concept of "active context", which is implemented as a key-value map and is used for local context propagation implicitly through thread-locals or explicitly through API.

-Our agents may not have a similar abstraction and only have the currently active span or transaction stored into a thread-local stack.
-Making OTel span active means adding a reference to it in the current context, deactivating is restoring the context before activation.

-As a result, a proper bridge implementation should ensure transparent interoperability between Elastic and OTel spans from their respective APIs
+When possible, bridge implementation SHOULD ensure proper interoperability between Elastic transactions/spans and OTel spans when used from their respective APIs:
 - After activating an Elastic span via the agent's API, the [`Context`] returned via the [get current context API] should contain that Elastic span
 - When an OTel context is [attached] (aka activated), the [get current context API] should return the same [`Context`] instance.
 - Starting an OTel span in the scope of an active Elastic span should make the OTel span a child of the Elastic span.